victorjeman/victorjeman-website/data/posts/content/how-to-write-cleaner-css-when-implementing-a-responsive-design.md

 This approach is slightly better than the first one because you have to add only some additional rules without overriding the old ones when you start small to big.
 Still, you’ll have to override some of them at some point.

-What if you have another element that has different styling on desktop than on mobile, and we can't just add new properties, and need to override the old ones again.
+What if you have another element with different styling on desktop than on mobile, and you can't just add new properties; you still need to override the old ones.

 ```css
 /* 1. mobile */